jwalton/thedreaming.org/_posts/2018-03-15-swagger-nodejs1.md

 and we want to get back a `User` object from MongoDB.
-(We're not actually going to have a MongoDB instance in the background, as we're just interested in the Swagger part of this.
+(We're not actually going to have a MongoDB instance in the background, as we're just interested in the Swagger part of this.)
 Our swagger definition can be found [here](https://github.com/jwalton/node-swagger-template/blob/d2d9f6e1d326f1e227acae818b9ccdd231592f3a/api/swagger/swagger.yaml).

-Have a look a the '/user' path:
+The interesting part for now is the '/user' path:

 ```yaml
 paths: